MapleStory: MapleStory DS

-MapleStory DS is a game based on MapleStory and features a single-player experience.
-The game was released for the Nintendo DS on April 15, 2010 in Korea.
+MapleStory DS is a game based on MapleStory and is a single-player game.
+The game was released for the Nintendo DS on April 15, 2010, in Korea.

+MapleStory - The Girl's Fate

+MapleStory - The Girl's Fate is a spinoff for the Nintendo 3DS and is a single-player game, featuring a new character named Mugi.
+The game was released on April 25, 2013 in Korea and Japan.
+It's known as Maplestory: Girl of Destiny internationally, following the fan-made English translation.

 MapleStory M

 MapleStory M is a mobile game released for iOS and Android, in South Korea during October 2016 and then overseas on May 28, 2018.

-Sequel
+MapleStory 2

 The sequel, MapleStory 2, was released in Korea on July 7, 2015.
-Unlike its predecessor, MapleStory 2 takes place on a 3D voxel-based plane at an often isometric angle.
+Unlike its predecessor, MapleStory 2 took place on a 3D voxel-based plane at an often isometric angle.

+MapleStory R: Evolution

+MapleStory R: Evolution is an idle-game mobile RPG game.
+It was officially released in Southeast Asia on July 28, 2023, and is a vertical screen RPG.
+Its launch was promoted with live events held in Malaysia and Vietnam.

+MapleStory Universe

+MapleStory Universe is a collection of games that integrate into Cryptocurrency and Blockchain technology.
+MapleStory N, which is a part of MapleStory Universe, was launched globally in May 2025.

 Media adaptations

 The Japanese anime entitled MapleStory (メイプルストーリー, Meipuru Sutōrī) was adapted of the game and produced by Madhouse.
-It was aired on TV Tokyo between October 7, 2007 and March 30, 2008, spanning 25 episodes.
+It aired on TV Tokyo between October 7, 2007, and March 30, 2008, spanning 25 episodes.
 The plot revolves around a warrior as he journeys to revive the world tree.

 The North American publisher of Nexon released a MapleStory trading card game on November 6, 2007.
 Nexon Korea and Japan have since released similar trading card games, while Nexon North America has discontinued this service.

 Two adaptations of MapleStory have been released for iOS by Nexon Mobile: MapleStory: Thief Edition and MapleStory: Cygnus Knights Edition.
 The Thief Edition has only one job, Thief, while the other edition features two jobs: a Soul Master and a Fire Wizard.
 The games do not have multiplayer.

-On July 27, 2011, Nexon released a public beta of a MapleStory Adventures as an adaptation for Facebook gaming format.
-The game consist of mainly single-player, but incorporates the main goals and themes of the full MapleStory game, which includes creating an avatar, fighting monsters and completing quests.
-This version has been discontinued as of July 31, 2013.
+Nexon released a public beta of a MapleStory Adventures on July 27, 2011 as an adaptation for Facebook gaming format.
+The game consisted of mainly single-player play, but incorporated the main goals and themes of the full MapleStory game, which included creating an avatar, fighting monsters and completing quests.
+This version was discontinued on July 31, 2013.